kaylonm17/Meetz-event-scraper/README.md

 # Meetz Event Scraper

-This repository contains a simple Instagram scraper using [Instaloader](https://instaloader.github.io/) that collects recent car meet posts and stores them in Firebase Firestore.
+This repository contains a simple Instagram scraper using [Instaloader](https://instaloader.github.io/) that collects recent car meet posts from specified user accounts and stores them in Firebase Firestore.
+Captions are scanned for addresses which are geocoded so the Meetz app can drop pins on a map.

 ## Requirements

 - Python 3.10+
 - `instaloader`
 - `firebase-admin`
+- `geopy`

 Install dependencies: